joelbs/blog-stack/content/posts/downtown-fort-worth-is-now-live.md

   type: stackbit_page_meta
 layout: post
 ---
 WorkSuites has officially made its way to The Frost Tower in Downtown Fort Worth and we are over the roof excited!
 Known as one of the most iconic buildings in Downtown Fort Worth, WorkSuites is now live with available offices and a coworking space on the 12th floor!
-Offering just over 5,000 square feet of private offices and meeting rooms and a surreal view of downtown, you'll be wanting to call this place home!
+Offering just over 5,000 square feet of office space with a surreal view of downtown, you'll be wanting to call this place home!

 ![](/images/private-office-space-in-downtown-fort-worth.png)